covjson/specification/spec.md

 ```

 #### 5.1.4 Providing inline definitions of CRSs
 Sometimes there may be no well-known identifier for a geospatial CRS.
 Or the data provider may wish to make the CoverageJSON file more self-contained by avoiding external lookups.
 In this case a full inline definition of the CRS in JSON (instead of, or in addition to the `"id"`).
-This has not yet been fully defined in this specification, but we recommend following the OGC WKT structure, for example:
+This has not yet been fully defined in this specification, but we recommend following the OGC Well-Known Text (WKT) structure, for example:

 ```json
 {